 The eccentric Scandinavian girl balances always on the tip of a knifes edge between light and dark.
 Between loving and cold.
 Order and chaos.
 If you manage to catch one of her shows, she will flirt, dance, cry, scream and hug her way into your heart with a brutal honesty that comes across both in her pumping rhythmical electro sounds as well as her emotional dreamy side.

 Multiple media has compared the quirky voice to the likes of Grimes, Kate Bush or Björk but inevitably the comparisons fall short.
-Lydmor is quite her own and since she returned from a mysterious stay in Shanghai in China she is now all set to release her album 'I Told You I'd Tell Them Our Story' in autumn 2018.
+Lydmor is quite her own.
+Her mysterious stay in Shanghai in China provided her with major inspiration for the album 'I Told You I'd Tell Them Our Story', which was released in autumn 2018.
 The release was followed up by a tour across Europe with live shows bursting with neon lights and fluorescent body paint.
 This year, Lydmor will be playing several Danish festivals (e.g. Roskilde, Tinderbox, Northside) and will do another Europe tour starting in September.

 In 2021, Lydmor released her 4th studio album "Capacity" to great acclaim.
 It is a musical maze full of alluring mysteries.
 At the same time, it is part of a process of liberation, which is about opening oneself up and discovering one's capacity.
 Including the great singles "Someone We Used To Love" and "Nevada" featuring Faroese singer Eivør.